hphelion/documentation/hz.gettingstarted.md

 ###Create a network### {#Createanetwork}

-1. Login to HP Cloud with your username and password.
+1. Login to HP Public Cloud with your username and password.
-2. On the Cloud Console Interface, click "Project," then "Networks" under "Manage Networks."
+2. On the Cloud console interface, click "Project," on the left side-bar then "Networks" under "Manage Networks."

 ***Add screenshot Create a Network Image 1
 3. Click "+Create Network" in the right-hand navigation.